 Though it may seem difficult to treat dry skin, it doesn't have to be.
 Adding moisture back into the skin and reducing flaky patches is simpler than you may think.
 With these steps, your skin will both look and feel more hydrated.

-Use a Gentle Cleanser
+1. Use a Gentle Cleanser

 When choosing a cleanser for dry skin, make sure to use one that is gentle and one that will not strip the skin of its natural moisture.
 Facial washes and foaming cleansers often include ingredients such as alcohol that pull out moisture, making you even drier.
 Choose cleansers that are milky in texture.
-One cleanser I personally like for my dry skin is the Cetaphil Gentle Skin cleanser.
+One cleanser I personally like for my dry skin is the Cetaphil Gentle Skin Cleanser.
 This glides very easily and is not irritating.

-Use Products That Are Not Heavy
+2. Use Products That Are Not Heavy

 I used Estee Lauder’s Double Wear foundation for some time.
 This foundation was much too thick for me.
-It made my dry skin appear worse, and I felt that it did not allow my skin to breathe.
+It made my dry face appear worse, and I felt that it did not allow my skin to breathe.
 A foundation that I am currently using that is very lightweight and breathable is the Revlon Nearly Naked foundation.
-It has light to medium coverage, and covers my dryness well.
+It has light to medium coverage, and cloaks my dryness well.

-Use a Damp Sponge
+3. Use a Damp Sponge

-Use Products With Natural Ingredients
+4. Use Products With Natural Ingredients

 Make sure to use products that do not have artificial ingredients such as colors and fragrances.
 Always make sure to check the ingredients of the products you are going to buy.
 Try to find items that are as natural as possible.
-Stay away from products with alcohol in them and ingredients that are comodegenic (ingredients that clog your pores).
+Stay away from products with alcohol in them and ingredients that are comedogenic (ingredients that clog your pores).

-Don't Forget to Exfoliate
+5. Don't Forget to Exfoliate

 Though those with dry skin may think that an exfoliator causes their skin to become even drier, it is important to use an exfoliator.
 Exfoliators should not be used daily or extremely often, but they are important for preventing excess dry skin from building up.
 Make sure to use a gentle exfoliator that is not too abrasive and use a gentle hand when applying the exfoliator.
-Make sure to moisturize directly afterwards.
+Make sure to moisturize directly afterward.

-Mix Moisturizer with Foundation
+6. Mix Moisturizer With Foundation